If I have CRDP, why should I enroll in Part D?

 chosen for me?

 Yes.
-During the Open Enrollment Period, Medicare
+During the Annual Open

 like to pick a different partner plan, you should call 1-800-225-7223.
 If you

 want to enroll in a Part D plan that is not one of our partner plans, you should

 If I am already enrolled in a Part D plan and have been paying

 my monthly premiums to the plan, will I still be switched over to the Part D

 plan that the CRDP program picked for me?